cstefanache/templlmos/debug/presenter_presenter-logic_2.md

      */
 window.os.fs.read = function(path) { ... }

+/**
+ * Registers a new application with a title, emoji, callback, dimensions, and optional extensions.
+ * @param {string} title - The title of the application.
+ * @param {string} emoji - The emoji to display for the application.
+ * @param {Function} callback - The function to call when the application is executed.
+ * @param {number} [width=400] - The width of the application window.
+ * @param {number} [height=400] - The height of the application window.
+ * @param {Array} [extensions=undefined] - An optional array of extensions to register with the application.
+ */
+window.os.registerApplication = function(title, emoji, callback, width = 400, height = 400, extensions = undefined) { ... }

 function getSlideDOMElement(slides) { ... }
                 const altText = line.match(/!\[(.*?)\]/)[1];
                 const src = line.match(/\((.*?)\)/)[1];
 function getPresenterLayout() { ... }

-define a function called readFileContent that takes a path as an argument read the file provided in the argument and merge the output in a single string
+define a function called readFileContentSync that takes a path as an argument read the file provided in the argument and merge the output in a single string
 </pre>
 ### Output
 <pre style='text-wrap: wrap'>function getSlideDOMElement(slides) {
     const result = [];

     slides.forEach(item => {
         const lines = item.split('\n');
         const slideElement = document.createElement('div');
         slideElement.className = 'slide';

         lines.forEach(line => {
             let element;
             if (line.startsWith('# ')) {
                 element = document.createElement('h1');
                 element.textContent = line.slice(2);